-In the background, it featured everything iOS 13 did, plus some of the functionality features that created specifically for the iPad and based on the philosophy of the device itself.
-In addition to Home Screen, multitasking, Safari and Sidecar changes, there was also mouse and keyboard support, which marked the beginning of change in how people can use their iPads.
+In the background, it featured everything iOS 13 did, plus some of the functionality features created specifically for the iPad and based on the philosophy of the device itself.
+In addition to Home Screen, multitasking, Safari, and Sidecar changes, there was also mouse and keyboard support, which marked the beginning of change in how people can use their iPads.

 However, the new features hardly offered any info about designing the apps other than how to adapt the design to the newly introduced dark mode.

 Luckily, in the summer 2020 edition of WWDC, Apple decided to push the iPad experience even further with iPadOS 14, introducing the new Scribble mode, a compact UI, and several essential system-wide redesign features.

 This new design took the best ideas from macOS and iOS and combined them into something that looks new but feels very familiar.
 It reminded us that the iPad is a device in its own right, and urges designers and developers to make an effort and adapt a digital product’s design according to the device it will run on.

 How to adapt an app to the iPad?

 When adapting your current iPad apps, you should revolve around two goals, or checkpoints, depending on the app and its purpose: layout and user interaction.

 Can you tell what’s wrong with the user experience in the screen below?

 We can see a tab bar app with the Home screen, and that the enlarged iPhone interface doesn’t really work.
 By applying a few simple steps, we can make this app easier to navigate and utilize space in a better way.